Easy Cottage Cheese Alfredo

 ✨ Variations

-• Add protein: For a heartier meal, mix in cooked chicken breast, shrimp, crispy, bacon, or even tofu.
+• Add protein: For a heartier meal, mix in cooked chicken breast, shrimp, crispy bacon, or even tofu.

-• Spice it up: A sprinkle of red pepper flakes can add a nice heat to the fettuccine alfredo.
+• Spice it up: A sprinkle of red pepper flakes can add a nice heat to the fettuccine Alfredo.

 • Extra Cheesy: Experiment with adding a bit of cream cheese or ricotta for extra creaminess.
 A touch of mozzarella can add gooeyness.